ItamarOrd/cs236781/_supplements/multivariate_calculus.md

 that $f(\bb{x})$ is restricted to the one-dimensional linear subspace
 $\mathcal{L} = \{ \bb{x}_0 + \alpha \bb{r} : \alpha \in \RR \}$, where
 $\bb{x}_0$ is some fixed point, and $\bb{r}$ is a fixed direction).
-Let use define a new function of a single variable $\alpha$,
+Let us define a new function of a single variable $\alpha$,
 $\varphi(\alpha) = f(\bb{x}_0 + \alpha \bb{r})$.
 Note that we can find
 the first-order derivative of $\varphi$, arriving at the following important notion: